lazzarello/ubuweb-mirror/README.md

 *Notes*

-* The requests-html library will download **a headless version of the Chromium web browser** so it can render JavaScript into static HTML to be scraped.
-This only happens once and only upon the first `render()` call from this library.
+* The `requests-html` library will download **a headless version of the Chromium web browser** so it can render JavaScript into static HTML to be scraped.
+This happens once and only once upon the first `render()` call from this library.
 * A meaningful quantity of pages in the primary text are broken or destroyed.
 There is improvisational poetry in the code to describe these scenarios, though the primary text may change at any time, creating more opportunities for improvisation.